-NetApp, Inc. (NTAP) CEO George Kurian on Q2 2021 Results - Earnings Call Transcript

 NetApp delivered another strong quarter with revenue, operating margin and EPS all exceeding our guidance.
 I am pleased with our continued progress in an uncertain market environment.
 The improvements we made to sales coverage in fiscal year '20 and our tight focus on execution against our biggest opportunities continue to pay off.
 We saw strength in all geographies with larger customers accelerating their digital transformations with NetApp.
 We will continue to exploit competitive transitions, the growth of the all-flash market, and the accelerating shift to cloud to expand our leadership position.

 It was a busy quarter for us.
-We hosted an Investor Day; held our Annual Customer Conference; and introduced significant new products and services which further advance our Data Fabric strategy.
+We hosted an Investor Day, held our Annual Customer Conference, and introduced significant new products and services which further advanced our Data Fabric strategy.
 I want to thank the team for their focus on execution and customer success, especially in these challenging times.

 At our Investor Day, we introduced our vision for a new NetApp, a cloud-led, data-centric software company.
 We are building the new NetApp on a strong foundation.
 We are a trusted partner to the world’s leading organizations who are undertaking digital transformations.
 We have unique strategic partnerships with the leading clouds, including deeply integrated technology and go-to-market efforts.
 And we have a strong business model, with a proven track record of turning market transitions to our advantage.
 We laid out a plan to scale our cloud business while growing and gaining share in the storage market.